PaystackHQ/plugin-joomla-virtuemart-3/README.md

-# Joomla Virtuemart
+# Joomla Virtuemart Plugin

-Welcome to the Joomla Virtuemart plugin repository on GitHub.
+Welcome to the Paystack Joomla Virtuemart plugin repository on GitHub.

 Here you can browse the source code, look at open issues and keep track of development.